likethegoddess/like-the-bootstrap/README.md

 # likethebootstrap
-WP theme based on Bootstrap
+WP theme based on Bootstrap with LESS